Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 or sign up for my Electroforming Mailing List for updates(this is a different list than my main jewelry email list!):

 How to Electroform | Electroplating Leaves | Learn to Electroform Crystals | Copper Electroforming Solution | DYI Electroforming Conductive Paint | Learning How to Plate JewelryIf you would like to source out your own electroforming items separately, here is a list I've put together of supplies that you can purchase at about 90% all in one go on Amazon mostly with Prime Shipping.
-If you are a student, you can join Prime Student, and get free 2 day Prime shipping!
+If you don't have an account yet, you get free 2 day Prime shipping with a deeply discounted membership through this referral link!

 Let's Go Shopping!